Smith School of Business donates eight libraries through Shanghai fundraiser

 About The Library Project

-The Library Project is dedicated to improving rural education in China and throughout the world by providing children with access to libraries, literacy programs, and teacher training.
-Since 2006, they have benefited over a million children and teachers in more than 3,000 schools.
-Their programs include Reading Rooms, Reading Corners, Literacy Bags, and STEAM Boxes, all designed to create educational spaces where children can learn and grow.
+The Library Project is dedicated to improving rural education in China and worldwide by providing children with access to libraries, literacy programs, and teacher training.
+Since 2006, they have benefited over a million children and teachers through more than 3,000 library donations.
+Their programs include Reading Rooms, Reading Corners, and Children’s Literacy Bags, all designed to create educational spaces where children can learn and grow.
 The Library Project is committed to measurable impact and continuous support for rural elementary schools, kindergartens, orphanages, community centers, and the home.
 For more information, visit www.library-project.org.